paulejarvis/Playbook/Demo/Queries and Unit Tests/Sample Queries and Screenshots.md

 ## IT Planning

-* Which technology systems are being used across the business?
-Break it out by department and workflow - this contextualizes IT investments across the org and helps to justify the value of these investments as well as provide information on what might happen if a system was taken down or replaced
+* **Scenario** The CIO wants to understand the current use of systems across the organization (broken out by department and workflow) to contextualize IT investment and understand the return on investment and what might happen if a system is replaced
+* **Query** Search for technologies linked to processes and return the department, application name, and workflows

 ```Cypher
 MATCH (Process)-[r]->(Technology)